pydio/pydio-doc-admin-guide/1_installation_guides/8_collabora_online.md

 You also have to replace <your-escaped-domain> with the same subdomain where dots are "escaped", eg. office\.yourdomain\.com

-We only provide on this page an example of configuration that meet the basic requirements for the plugin to work with Cells.
-If you want more detail about the different configuration collabora offer, you can visit **[this link](https://www.collaboraoffice.com/code/)**.
+We only provide on this page an example of configuration that meet the basic requirements for the plugin to work with Pydio Cells.
+If you want more detail about the different configurations Collabora offer, you can visit **[this link](https://www.collaboraoffice.com/code/)**.

 ##### Start Docker Image